IanO7/Advanced-Driving-Assistance/README.md

 - For each detected object, the system examines the corresponding region in the depth map.
 - The Inferno colormap is used to visualize depth; yellow/white (indices 58–255) represents the closest regions.
 If more than 75% of the pixels in the object's bounding box match this close-range color (empirically determined), an alert is triggered (visual and audio).

+**Note:** The 75% threshold is calculated over the bounding box, but the depth map itself is quite accurate to the true outline and waviness of the object (like a person or car).
+This means the box may include some background or pixels of different color/depth, since the box is general but the depth map color closely follows the object's shape.
+The threshold is chosen to balance catching most close objects while avoiding false positives from background pixels inside the box.

 ### 4. Visualization
 - The original frame and the colorized depth map (with bounding boxes and a colorbar) are displayed side by side for intuitive understanding.
 - Alerts are overlaid on the video feed for immediate feedback.